 Security is and should continue to be a major focus for the insurance industry.

-The risk of attempted breaches for in-house installations are just as high as for cloud based implementations.
+The risk of attempted breaches for in-house installations is just as high as for cloud-based implementations.

 Cloud Providers Generally Have Better Security

 Cloud-based solution providers, however, often have more rigorous security practices and invest more in security than carriers do.